 For The Lost of February '44 - Part III: We Will Not ForgetHow would my father react to the revelations regarding his father's disappearance?
 After all, Damiano was lost almost 70 years ago.
 My father was only an infant when Damiano went off to war.
 Therefore, he had no memories of him.
 His mother had passed on 20 years ago, and thus, another link to Damiano left with her.
 My father's life was now occupied with the travails of aging and the joy drawn from his grandchildren.
-What place, if any, would the news of Damian's fate have in his present, or for that matter, in his future?
+What place, if any, would the news of Damiano's fate have on his present reality, or for that matter, on his future?

 As I was sharing this new found information with my family, our international group took on numerous initiatives to raise a broader awareness so as to provide others unknowingly connected to the Oria the same opportunity for closure.
 The website PiroscafoOria.it became a central portal for consolidating information and erecting a virtual memorial.
 Many of us (too many to list without risking unintended omissions) took on projects large and small to raise awareness.
 These have included newspaper articles, speaking engagements, conferences, and pieces for Italian television.
 Most recently, the Italian television program, La Vita in Diretta, did a follow-up piece on the 69th anniversary of the shipwreck this past February 12th.

 As a result of these efforts, many people have learned the truth about lost loved ones.
 It is tragically too late for many family members who deserved closure, but as the video above testifies, many daughters, sons, grandchildren, and even siblings are finally able to relieve themselves of the burden of seven decades of painful ambiguity.
 Furthermore, additional eye witness accounts have been gathered.
 Amazingly, this includes former Italian POWs, now in their 90s, who were almost boarded on the Oria and were then forced to endure the poorly managed efforts of recovering and burying human remains after the shipwreck.